 The added benefits of fundraising for higher education

-Fundraising not only helps you raise funds and donations, but it also brings you certain other benefits.
-By asking for funds from individuals and organizations you are introducing your university to a potential pool of donors and hence creating awareness about your education structure and its mission.
+Fundraising not only helps you raise money it also brings you certain other benefits.
+By asking for funds from individuals and organizations you are introducing your university to a potential pool of donors.
+Hence your are creating awareness about your education structure and its mission.
 It will help you build your networks and connections with people who may contribute to the wellbeing of your institution.
 You may even come across people who might be willing to play non-executive roles for your university and college.
 This will play a role in boosting the overall morale of the institution.